Commercial Hardscaping in Maryland, Virginia & DC

 - Slate tiles

-Professionals use materials that will easily withstand snow, ice, wind and other harsh elements.
+Professionals use materials that will easily withstand snow, ice, wind, and other harsh elements.
 This makes them easier to maintain over time as well.

-Using a combination of different hardscaping materials helps add different visual elements to the landscape.
-Opposing materials like wood and metal can add more dimension and depth the landscape.
+Using a combination of different commercial hardscaping materials helps add different visual elements to the landscape.
+Opposing materials like wood and metal can add more dimension and depth to the landscape.
 However, professional landscapers are careful not to use too many different materials as they may clash and cause a property to look cluttered.
 Landscape designers understand there’s a fine balance to keep to.

 Professional landscapers will also use materials that complement the building.
 For a modern building, landscapers may choose metal and concrete as part of the hardscape.
 As for older or classic architecture styles, landscape designers may choose wood and brick materials for their hardscape elements.
 It’s important that the materials within the hardscape flow from the materials used to construct the building.